dojo/docs/dojox/charting.rst

 |                                   |All chart's axes (and, by extension, plots) will be affected)                                                  |
 +-----------------------------------+---------------------------------------------------------------------------------------------------------------+

-       o The dx parameter specifies the offset of horizontal axes in pixels.
-It should be >= 0. o The dy parameter specifies the offset of vertical axes in pixels.
-It should be >= 0. o All chart’s axes (and, by extension, plots) will be affected.

 Both methods on Chart perform sanity checks, and won't allow you to scroll outside of axis’ boundaries, or zoom out too far.

 Updating Charts and Events